keu/docs/astro/ci-cd.md

                 }
             }" | jq -r '.data.imageCreate.id')

 # Step 6.
-Pass the repository URL for the Docker image to your Astronomer Deployment.
+Pass the repository URL for the Docker image to your Astro Deployment.
 This completes the deploy process and triggers your Scheduler, Webserver, and Workers to restart.

 echo "deploy image"
 curl --location --request POST "https://api.astronomer.io/hub/v1" \